AndrewAkinson/python3-therion-analyzer/README.md

 there can be space between the keyword character and the keyword itself so that `* begin` is the same as `*begin`.
 Again the code should handle these cases transparently.
-By default, the entries in the keyword field of the dataframe are converted to upper case to facilitate further processing, but the case can be preserved if requested (`preserve_case=True`).
-The keyword character (by default `*`) is not included for the entries in this field.
+By default, the entries in the keyword column of the dataframe are converted to upper case to facilitate further processing, but the case can be preserved if required (see code).
+The keyword character (by default `*`) is not included for the entries in this column.

-Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
-The code has been checked against the Leck-Masongill data set and the EaseGill-Pippikin data set, as well as the Dow-Prov case.
+Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present script.
+It has been checked against the Leck-Masongill data set and the EaseGill-Pippikin data set, as well as the Dow-Prov case.